pc-magas/pfjsDemo/README.md

 # pfjsDemo
 A sample demo using pdfjs.
 It is intented fro showcase instead of a full-fledged library

-# Have a look on toy your browser:
+# Have a look on to your browser:

 Visit https://pc-magas.github.io/pfjsDemo/ or https://codepen.io/pc-magas/pen/gOwezdo